BabylonJS/Documentation/content/How_To/WebXR/WebXR_Augmented_Reality.md

 ### DOM Overlay

-When in AR mode you may want to have a DOM element shown    .
+When in AR mode you may want to have a DOM element shown.

 When enabling the DOM overlay feature `element` is the only required option and can be either a DOM element or a string (using first element returned when passed to document.querySelector).